Blatts12/filtr/README.md

 - `:error` or `false` - Validation failed (returns generic "invalid value" error)
 - `{:error, error_message}` - Validation failed with specific message

+**Automatic fallthrough:**

 The validator parameter is a tuple like `{:min, 100}` or `{:in, ["USD", "EUR"]}`.
-Your plugin only needs to implement validators it supports - if a validator isn't recognized, Filtr will try the next plugin in the chain.
+Your plugin only needs to implement validators it supports - if a validator isn't recognized, the automatic catch-all clause returns `:not_handled` and Filtr tries the next plugin in the chain.

 ### Plugin Priority